crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 **OpenVAS: Vulnerability Assessment**

-While Nmap identifies live hosts and services, **OpenVAS** (Greenbone Vulnerability Management) specializes in **deep vulnerability scanning**.
+While Nmap identifies live hosts and services, **OpenVAS** specializes in **deep vulnerability scanning**.
 It leverages a continuously updated database of **CVEs** and **misconfigurations** to detect weaknesses like unpatched software (e.g., outdated Apache versions), default credentials, or SSL/TLS flaws.
 For instance, an OpenVAS scan might reveal a Windows host missing MS17-010 patches (EternalBlue), prompting further exploitation with Metasploit.
 Unlike Nmap’s lightweight scripts, OpenVAS performs **authenticated scans** (the vulnerability scanner logs into the target system using user credentials, e.g., a Windows domain account or local Linux user) for higher accuracy and deeper access, making it critical for compliance audits (e.g., PCI-DSS).

 **Nmap vs OpenVAS: Functionality/capability comparison**